 We understand that all the latest technological advancements can feel a bit overwhelming to parents.
 Deep down, we all know our children already are, or will become infinitely better with new technologies than we ever will.
 In addition to supporting the use of these technologies in the classroom, we have prepared a set of resources (below) to help you better support (or catch up with) your child.

-- Microsoft Office 365 – Online tutorials and support for parents & guardians
+- Microsoft Office 365 and Chromebook – Online Tutorials and Support

 - What is our school board doing to keep students and staff safe online

 - What parents can do to ensure their childrens’ safety online